-Ransomware, Phishing, Business Email Compromise, Oh my!
-Is Your Incident Response Plan Ready
+Ransomware, Phishing, Business Email Compromise: Is Your Incident Response Plan Ready

 When it comes to a security event or breach, it isn’t a matter of “if” but “when”.
 No one is immune, no one is 100% secure.
 Any breach regardless of the type or size can be potentially devasting and the catalyst for breaches continuing to emerge and intensify.
 2021 is said to have been a breakout year for ransomware as the cybersecurity attack vector of choice; affected all industries and even single individuals.
 We now have Ransomware as a Service (RaaS), a pay for use malware.
 The third quarter of 2021 touts an unprecedented surge of unique phishing website – an increase of over 400 thousand.
 And if all that isn’t enough, business email compromise (BEC), another damaging form of cybercrime has exploded on the scene.
 The outcome of an attack can result in huge financial losses but that isn’t the only concern, what about reputation risk?